Four myths about leaving a Big 4

 Many Big 4 professionals grow weary of making a move based on common misconceptions either about their Big 4 journey or about what to expect from an industry role.

-We take a look the most common myths about leaving a Big 4.
+Our Dublin recruiters look at the most common myths about leaving a Big 4.

 1. Once you leave you can’t go back